DHZ-calendar/SchoolCalendar/README.md

 ![GaussSubstitution2](readme_pics/substitute_gauss_teacher_list.png)

-The information in this page should help you decide who will make the substitution: first, you may want to give the lecture to the teacher with less hours of substitutions made so far during the year.
+The information in this page should help you decide who will make the substitution: first, you may want to give the lecture to the teacher with the least hours of substitutions made so far during the year.
 Moreover, you may want to prefer to give the hour to teachers already at school: note for instance that Oscar Wilde is home on Tuesday both the hour before the substitution and the one after, whereas Dante would already be at school (he teaches the hour before Gauss in course 2A).
 We believe this information will help you to decide to which teacher to assign the substitution.

 In the end, Marie Curie is teaching in another class at that hour, hence she will be listed in `Other Teachers` list: you should not choose her, but if you have very good reasons for doing so, feel free (for instance, Marie Curie's class is doing an educational trip, and she is not one of the accompanists.
 In this case, the substitution is considered as free, and will not be counted in the final reports).